-Treating Preschoolers with ADHD: Many Doctors Don’t Follow the Guidelines
+Treating Preschoolers: Many Doctors Don’t Follow ADHD Guidelines

 May 9, 2013

 A recent study reveals that more than 90 percent of pediatric specialists who diagnose ADHD in children are not following clinical guidelines developed in 2011 by the American Academy of Pediatrics (AAP).

 The study, conducted by the Cohen Children’s Medical Center of New York, surveyed 3,000 physicians specializing in neurobehavioral conditions on how they treated ADHD in children aged four to six, as well as which drugs they prescribe most often.